-Use the button with the three dots to choose the font attributes using the standard Windows font selection dialog box.
+Use the button with the three dots to choose the font attributes using the standard Windows font selection dialog box shown below.
+This method also allows you to preview a sample of the font as you select it Controls in this dialog are self-explanatory.